RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Additional Experimental Results

 \subsection{Additional External Knowledge Analysis}

+In Table \ref{tab: retrieval errors}, we analyze how the retrieval accuracy affects the model performance.
+To do so, we investigated two settings: one where the anchor drug selection in the knowledge graph is done randomly, and another where annotations are randomly sampled from the annotation database.
+As expected, we observe that the performance of both these models is significantly lower compared to the original model.
+We also observe that there is still a significant performance gap when compared to GPT-4o mini.
+This is expected, as our model still includes a planning team that ensures that the anchor drug and annotations are only used when they are relevant to the query molecule and task.

+Moreover, we further investigate how the quality of retrieved knowledge affects the model performance.
+Firstly, we analyzed how performance changes as a function of the length of the annotation retrieved from the annotation database.
+In Figure \ref{app fig: ret2perf}(a), ``Zero" indicates that no annotation is available in the annotation database, while Q1, Q2, Q3, and Q4 represent the quartiles of the retrieved annotation length.
+We highlight two interesting trends: (1) in general, performance increases with the annotation length, which is in line with the intuition that longer annotations include more relevant information, and (2) on average, “no annotation” leads to better results than the shortest annotations, which could indicate that the shortest annotations are often not informative enough to boost performance.
+However, for all groups except the shortest annotations, the additional information provides a proportional improvement.

+Secondly, we analyzed how performance changes as a function of the similarity between the query molecule and the anchor molecule in the knowledge graph.
+In Figure \ref{app fig: ret2perf} (b), Molecules with a Tanimoto similarity of 1 are excluded from the evaluation. ``High": Tanimoto similarity between 0.7$\sim$1.0, ``Middle": Tanimoto similarity between 0.3$\sim$0.7, ``Low": Tanimoto similarity between 0.0$\sim$0.3.
+Here, we found a very positive correlation, which is in line with the intuition that a higher similarity provides more relevant contextual information.

-In Figure \ref{app fig: model analysis}, we analyze how external knowledge is used during the decision-making process for drug-target prediction tasks.
-We have the following observations: \textbf{1)} As shown in Figure \ref{app fig: model analysis} (a) and (b), the average length of human descriptions is considerably longer in the ``Correct" case, and the number of retrieved 2-hop paths is notably higher in the ``Correct" case.
-This highlights the importance of having external information that is both high quality and abundant. \textbf{2)} On the other hand, although we anticipated a higher proportion of 2-hop paths containing Gene/Protein entities in the ``Correct" case, no significant difference was observed between the ``Correct" and ``Incorrect" cases in Figure \ref{app fig: model analysis} (c) and (d).
-From these results, we argue that \proposed's performance is not solely reliant on retrieving external information that is directly linked to the correct answer, given that external information can be further processed and contextualized by the agents, also integrating different sources of evidence.
+In Figure \ref{app fig: model analysis}, we analyze how external knowledge is used during the decision-making process for the drug-target prediction task.
+We have the following observations: \textbf{1)} As shown in Figures \ref{app fig: model analysis}(a) and \ref{app fig: model analysis}(b), the average length of human descriptions is considerably longer in the ``Correct" case, and the number of retrieved 2-hop paths is notably higher in the ``Correct" case.
+This highlights the importance of having external information that is both high quality and abundant. \textbf{2)} On the other hand, although we anticipated a higher proportion of 2-hop paths containing Gene/Protein entities in the ``Correct" case, no significant difference was observed between the ``Correct" and ``Incorrect" cases in Figures \ref{app fig: model analysis}(c) and \ref{app fig: model analysis}(d).
+From these results, we argue that \proposed's performance is not solely reliant on retrieving external information that is directly linked to the correct answer, given that external information can be further processed and contextualized by the agents, integrating different sources of evidence and internal knowledge.

 In Figure \ref{app fig: data planning}, we examine how the Planning Team determines the use of the captioning tool and collaborates with the Knowledge Graph Team based on the datasets.
 We observed that, in most cases, the KG was used for more than 50\% of the query molecules, with the BACE and Skin Reaction datasets as significant exceptions.
 Furthermore, we observed that the BACE and hERG datasets lacked corresponding annotations for all query molecules.